o3o/dwt-support/doc/Config DWT GUI for Eclipse DDT on Windows.md

 ## High-Level Overview
 1. Start with Windows 10 Home (or other compatible Windows version)
-1. Install DMD, the D2 language compiler
-1. Install DUB, the D2 language package manager
+1. Install DMD, the D2 language compiler (includes DUB, the D2 language package manager)
 1. Install Eclipse
 1. Install the Eclipse DDT plugin
 1. Clone the DWT repository from GitHub